 The M.E.B.A.
-Merchant Marine Memorial Foundation (4MF) continues to accept orders for memorial bricks and plaques that will further beautify the Park at our School in Easton, MD that pays tribute to mariners past and present.
+Merchant Marine Memorial Foundation (4MF) continues to accept orders for memorial bricks and benches that will further beautify the Park at our School in Easton, MD that pays tribute to mariners past and present.
 Memorial bricks can be engraved with names of loved ones and are part of the retreat at the Memorial Park.
-The park is shaped like a 600-foot merchant vessel complete with 5- ton anchors, a ship's bell, bow section with plaques memorializing mariners of the past and a stern section with a six-bladed, 22-foot diameter bronze propeller.
+The park is shaped like a 600-foot merchant vessel complete with 5-ton anchors, a ship's bell and a stern section with a six-bladed, 22-foot diameter bronze propeller.

-You might also be interested in purchasing a memorial bow plaque in honor of a departed loved one.
-Start up a collection and pay tribute to a shipmate, instructor or friend who deserves a place in the park.
-Anyone wishing to purchase a brick or bow plaque must complete and return a donation form and monies.
+You might also be interested in purchasing a memorial bench in honor of a departed loved one.
+There are several benches there but room for more - so start up a collection and pay tribute to a shipmate, instructor or friend who deserves a place in the park.
+A bench is a perfect vantage point to gaze around the site and reflect upon the contributions of mariners.
+Anyone wishing to purchase a brick or bench must complete and return a donation form and monies.
 Please continue to help the cause - donations are greatly needed for the maintenance of the park!